qlik-oss/qlik-embedded-analytics-workshop/README.md

 Refresh the web application and the selection bar appears at the top of the page.
 Click inside one of the embedded visualizations and make a selection.
 The selection bar will update with the current selections you've made.

-### 5.2 Implement a custom theme
+# 7 Implement a custom theme

 Custom themes enable the visualizations you're embedding into your web applications match your branding and styling guidelines.

 Open the `mashup.js` file for editing.
 Search in the file for `fetch-theme`.

-Create a new line below the comment and add a new variable to fetch the theme file you uploaded in [1.3](#13-import-theme-file).
+Create a new line below the comment and add a new variable to fetch the theme file you uploaded in step 2.5.

 ```js
 const themeFile =  await fetch("theme").then((response) => response.json());